insuhan/sampling-with-nf/README.md

 Python codes for sampling with normalizing flows

 ## Install
-- This code requires open source for normalizing flows implementations (https://github.com/karpathy/pytorch-normalizing-flows)
+- This code uses an open-source normalizing flows implementations from https://github.com/karpathy/pytorch-normalizing-flows
-- Some normalizing flow code (``nflib/flows.py``) are modified to fit the CUDA implementation and odd dimension case
+- The normalizing flow code (``nflib/flows.py``) is modified for CUDA implementation and dealing with odd hidden dimension case

-## Run
+## Example
-- Example:
 ```console
 $ python run_nf.py --flow_type iaf
 ```